 Image Source: Pexels

-Implementing similar changes in your personal language can also have an effect.
-If you’ve found that your working environment is often not supportive of those suffering with substance abuse, then curbing your own language and developing your own understanding of these conditions can help positively shape your clinic and improve the knowledge gaps your staff may be struggling with.
-Through personal development, you may be able to further evolve the values and treatment within your clinic, creating a more supportive network for those struggling with comorbidity.
+Implementing similar changes in your personal language can also affect.
+If you’ve found that your working environment is often not supportive of those suffering from substance abuse, then curbing your own language and developing your own understanding of these conditions can help positively shape your clinic and improve the knowledge gaps your staff may be struggling with.
+Through personal development, you may further evolve the values and treatment within your clinic, creating a more supportive network for those struggling with comorbidity.

-However, as important as language may be, there is also concern with the amount of painkillers that are being prescribed and the amount of people who are struggling to wean off them.
-Limiting the amount of painkillers being prescribed at your clinic, as well as developing evidence-based protocols for patients that need to come off them may help prevent addictions from developing in the first place, as well as help those that are struggling with a current substance use disorder.
+However, as important as language may be, there is also concern with the number of painkillers being prescribed and the number of people who are struggling to wean off them.
+Limiting the number of painkillers being prescribed at your clinic and developing evidence-based protocols for patients that need to come off them may help prevent addictions from developing in the first place and help those that are struggling with a current substance use disorder.

-The Substance Abuse and Mental Health Services Administration of the US (SAMHSA) is working hard to try to change much of the current systemic issues within healthcare surrounding substance use disorder, but they also note that it needs to be implemented on an individual level.
+The Substance Abuse and Mental Health Services Administration of the US (SAMHSA) is working hard to change much of the current systemic issues within healthcare surrounding substance use disorder.
+Still, they also note that it needs to be implemented on an individual level.
 As stated in a 2005 paper on successful programming: “Finally, the critical issues in workforce development are discussed , for without a well-prepared staff, the needs of these often-challenging clients cannot be met—regardless of what other systemic changes are made.”

 Changing Attitudes and Workforces